Ultimate Girl’s Guide to Yucatan Travel!

 No “Ultimate Girl’s Guide to Yucatan Travel” would be complete without an overview of the major cities & attractions in the Yucatan ~ so you can find out exactly where you want to be…

-Cancun: Big hotels & turquoise water are what Cancun is all about.
+Cancun: Big hotels & beautiful turquoise water are what Cancun is all about.
 And partying.
-This is where it all starts ~ as pretty much everyone flies into Cancun International Airport.
-Cancun has a “Hotel Zone,” literally one long strip of sand with virtually every major hotel chain on it: JW Marriott, Westin, & Ritz Carlton.
-There are tons of activities for kids here: like big pools, slides, etc. Best For: Families with kids, big groups looking to party, & anyone who wants to relax all day by the beach or pool.
-Cancun is very touristy though, & the town itself isn’t charming ~ so if tourists aren’t your thing, head elsewhere in the Yucatan.
-Search for hotels in Cancun here. Â
+This is where it all starts ~ as nearly everyone flies into Cancun International Airport.
+The “Hotel Zone” is one long strip of sand with virtually every major hotel chain: JW Marriott, Westin, & Kempinski.
+There are tons of activities for kids at these big hotels, like big pools, slides, etc. Cancun is Best For: Families with kids, big groups looking to party, & anyone looking to relax all day by beach or pool.
+Cancun is very touristy though, & the town itself isn’t that charming ~ so if you’re looking for more authenticity: head elsewhere.
+Search for hotels in Cancun here.

 Ultimate Girl’s Guide to Yucatan Travel